Legislation, regulations and guidelines

 Like many countries, Australia reviews foreign investment proposals on a case-by-case basis to ensure they are not contrary to the national interest.
 The review framework is well-established, practical and non-discriminatory.
 Most proposals are considered within 30 days and Australia rarely rejects or imposes conditions on foreign investment business proposals.
 Since 2001 only three resources-related business proposals have been rejected.

-You can find out more about FIRB by going to either:
+You can find out more by going to the Foreign Investment Review Board website.

 The Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) is the Australian Government's central piece of environmental legislation.
 It provides a legal framework to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places - defined in the EPBC Act as matters of national environmental significance.
 The EPBC Act enables the Australian Government to join with the states and territories in providing a truly national scheme of environment and heritage protection and biodiversity conservation.